niranjangaire1995/phisinganalysis/README.md

 # 🚨 Phishing SMS Analysis – Fake Ohio BMV Alert

-This micro-project documents my analysis of a phishing SMS received on **June 11, 2025**, impersonating the **Ohio Bureau of Motor Vehicles (BMV)**.
-The message attempts to trick the recipient into clicking a malicious link by leveraging the **principle of authority**, demanding payment for traffic violations.
+This micro-Phising Analysis project contains my analysis of a phishing SMS received on **June 11, 2025**.
+The Text message from unknown number was impersonating the **Ohio Bureau of Motor Vehicles (BMV)**.
+The message attempts tries to trick the recipient into clicking a malicious link.
+The sender tried to use the **principle of authority** i.e one of the social engineering principles, demanding payment for traffic violations.

 ### 📱 Original Phishing SMS Content